openandclose/tosixinch/docs/commandline.rst

 .. option:: --guess GUESS

-    if there is no matched url, use this xpath for content selection (f: line)
+    if there is no matched option, use this XPath for content selection (f: line)

 .. option:: --full-image FULL_IMAGE